 In April of last year, I picked up the Scotiabank Gold American Express card.
 It came with a $150 travel credit and the $99 annual fee was waived for the first year.
 I cancelled the card before the annual fee came due this year.
 The reason why is because its benefits are quite similar to the Momentum Visa Infinite card.
 Both cards pay 4% back on groceries and gas, but then the Scotiabank Gold American Express card also pays 4% back on dining and entertainment, which I took advantage of.

-Later in the year, I signed up for the American Express Gold Rewards card in a promotion that came with 25,000 bonus points – good for a $250 travel credit – plus the $150 annual fee was waived in the first year.
+Later in the year, I signed up for the American Express Gold Rewards in a credit card promotion that came with 25,000 bonus points – good for a $250 travel credit – plus the $150 annual fee was waived in the first year.
 I will cancel this card before the fee comes due later this year.

 I used the Amazon.ca Rewards Visa from Chase sparingly last year, but this card is a must-have anytime you travel to the U.S. or abroad, as it’s one of the only cards that doesn’t charge a 2.50% fee for converting your foreign currency purchases back to Canadian dollars.